CFT-HY/HILA/docs/guide/hila_applications.md

 The following makefile handles the compilation of two seperate hila example applications `hila_example.cpp` and `hila_simple_example.cpp`:

-TODO: Figure out syntax highlighs and wrapping for markdown
 ~~~makefile
 # Give the location of the top level distribution directory wrt. this location.
 Can be absolute or relative
 HILA_DIR := ../..